 It is so fun watching kids learn, isn’t it?
 Our kids are nine and seven, and they learn new things each day.
 Even during the summer, they learn lots of new things.
-As a personal finance blogger, seeing kids and money connect is satisfying to watch.
+As a personal finance blogging website, seeing kids and money connect is satisfying to watch.
 My wife talk about money with them and explain many of the basics, but many things they figure out on their own.

 We went on a recent camping trip, and it stood out how much they’ve learned.
 Of course, many of these things they wouldn’t be able to verbalize, but as a parent, it hit me that they are building an understanding.
 Here are a few money lesson I have seen our kids figure out.